syncfusion-content/xamarin-docs/Xamarin/Scheduler/Accessibility.md

 ![Timeline View Resources AutomationId support in Xamarin.Forms Schedule](automationid_images/xamarin-forms-schedule-timeline-view-resources.png)

 ## Keyboard Behavior
-`SfSchedule` supports selection using keyboard interactions for the Xamarin.Forms.UWP platform.
+`SfSchedule` supports selection using keyboard interactions.
 Keyboard interaction will not have any effect when the `SfSchedule.SelectionMode` is set to `SelectionMode.None`.

+>**NOTE**
+Keyboard interaction is applicable only for UWP and WPF platforms.

 ### DayView, WeekView and WorkWeekView
 <table>